owntracks/booklet/docs/tech/json.md

 * `shared` location messages of shared waypoints contain a desc and event attribute.
 Not shared ones contain an event attribute only
 * `tst` is the timestamp of waypoint _creation_ even if it was subsequently modified by the user.
 (See [Waypoints](../features/waypoints.md).)
 It is copied into the `wtst` of the transition event (`type: transition`) when an event pertaining to this waypoint fires.

+Waypoints are published non-retained because the second waypoint would overwrite the first: a client would only get the last one which makes no sense.
+Your application will typically store waypoints to some kind of persistent storage.

 ## `_type=transition`

 A transition into or out of a previously configured waypoint is effected by publishing a _transition_ to the `../event` subtopic.
 In addition to the coordinates where the event fired (`lat`, `lon`, and `acc` of these), the message contains the timestamp of the waypoint creation (`wtst`) as well as the `event` (which can be either `enter` or `leave`) and, in the case of a shared waypoint, it's description in `desc`.
 Transition messages are published with `retain=0`.